 A landing page works very to collect leads and warming the audience up.
 They might not know who are you and what you’re selling as they enter your page from your ads.
 You want to tell them what they can expect to get, in return for leaving their contacts here.
 Also, to brief them about your unique offers as well as the actual products.
 This works very well in building your list, increase conversion rate, and follow up.

-For this, we use a funnel called lead funnel to direct new audience to our sales process and convert them.
+For this, we use a funnel called lead funnel to direct the new audiences to our sales process and convert them.

 Step #9: Follow up